DavidPetrasek/OrderInvoiceBundle/docs/templates_styling.md

 ## Styler
-- Is meant to be used in the dev environment
+- Is available only in the `dev` environment
 - Requires you to implement the [binary provider](./pdf_generation.md)

 ### Usage